Dreamcoder08/dreamcoder08/README.md

 Flagship platform of ARKELYTHEX.
 An agentic fiscal operating system for environments where accuracy is not optional — SUNAT compliance, multi-RUC operations, and evidence-versioned approval workflows.

-*Inspired by the engineering philosophies of Palantir, Anduril, OpenAI, and the resilience requirements of LATAM infrastructure.*

 ### 🔷 Dreamcoder Dots

 Personal Arch Linux environment — health-first terminal ergonomics, adaptive theming, and a workbench philosophy.
 The terminal as a first-class IDE.